gustopn/deduplicator/README.md

 Take care there and be sure that the part where files are removed is working properly, otherwise you RISK loosing data.
 Consider yourself warned!

+# empty dirs remover
+Yes, after deduplication there will be lots of empty dirs on the filesystem, so I also wrote a script that removes those.
+This is also in the good-enough quality.

 # use case
 This script was tested, on my files.
 It is however only effective with big files, like large numbers of media files.
 And even there it could be optimized a lot (especially